hainayanda/CollectionExtension/README.md

 let result = myDictionary.compactMapKeys { $0.identifier }
 ```

-Keep in mind that if the key is duplicated, it will throw `CollectionExtensionError.duplicatedKey`
+If the key is duplicated, it will throw `CollectionExtensionError.duplicatedKey`

 If you want to overwrite the duplicated key with the next value found while using `compactMapKeys`, use `overwriteCompactMapKeys` instead: